Subham-Mishra/Photo_gallery/README.md

 # Photo_gallery
-A Photo gallery web-app using ootstrap
+A Photo gallery web-app using Bootstrap